-In Fiscal Year (FY) 2015, New Mexico collected $8.6 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average New Mexico taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2015, Indiana collected $24.9 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Indiana taxpayer can afford this level of taxation.

-As shown in Chart 1, New Mexico’s state and local tax burden (tax collections divided by private sector personal income) was the fifth highest in the nation for FY 2015 at 18.8 percent—or 31 percent above the national average of 14.4 percent.
+As shown in Chart 1, Indiana’s state and local tax burden (tax collections divided by private sector personal income) was the twelfth lowest in the nation for FY 2015 at 12.8 percent—or -11 percent below the national average of 14.4 percent.

-As shown in Chart 3, New Mexico’s 18.8 percent tax burden is greater than these combined industries: retail trade (7.7 percent), construction (6.7 percent), manufacturing (3.4 percent), and utilities (1.1 percent).
+As shown in Chart 3, Indiana’s 12.8 percent tax burden is greater than these combined industries: retail trade (6 percent), construction (5.9 percent), and mining, quarrying, and oil and gas extraction (0.3 percent).

-The New Mexico counties with the highest local government tax burden include:
+The Indiana counties/cities with the highest local government tax burden include:

-The New Mexico counties with the lowest local government tax burden include:
+The Indiana counties/cities with the lowest local government tax burden include: